LucasFernandoChannel/wooden-bluetooth-speaker/README.md

 + 1 - MDF enclosure - U$4
 Total: U$29.95

 So for about 30 bucks you can also build a wooden Bluetooth speaker.
 I believe this project is worth its price because I learned a lot and created something I'll use for a long time.
-I hope the files available in this repository and this video, in which I explain the step-by-step design and bulding processes, will help you create your own Bluetooth speakers.
+I hope the files available here and this video, in which I explain the step-by-step design and bulding processes, will help you create your own Bluetooth speakers.

+Just to reminder you, the bluetooth-soundbox-3D.f3d file is about the 3D object created on Fusion 360.
+The bluetooth-soundbox-laser-cutting.dxf is the file you must upload to the laser cutting machine.
+It contains the 2D drawings of the Bluetooth speaker.